Close Menu

 Form factor changes everything

 The Oura Ring 4 is the opposite of attention-grabbing.
-It is a titanium band you wear on a finger, with no screen and no notifications.
-All the sensors that measure heart rate, temperature, movement and blood oxygen are tucked inside the ring, and everything is read back through the Oura app on your phone.
+It is a fully titanium band you wear on a finger, with no screen and no notifications.
+All the sensors that measure heart rate, temperature, movement and blood oxygen are recessed inside the ring, and everything is read back through the Oura app on your phone.
 Many people forget they are wearing it, which is precisely the point.
 For sleep tracking in particular, a lightweight ring is far more comfortable than a watch pressing against the wrist all night.

 What each one tracks best